Conditional Drop Down List in Excel (Create, Sort and Use)

 Read More: How to Use IF Statement to Create Drop-Down List in Excel

-2. Make a Conditional Drop Down List with Unorganized Data Table
+Method 2 – Make a Conditional Drop-Down List with an Unorganized Data Table

-Now we’re going to work with a modified data table.
-In the following picture, you see the smartphone models of two brands together in a column.
-They have not been classified into two different lists.
-With this data table, we have to make a dependent drop-down list in Cell C17.
-Now in this section, we’ll need a helper table where we’ll store the filtered smartphone models based on the selection from the independent drop-down.
+In this data table, we’ll make a dependent drop-down list in cell C17.
+We’ll use a helper table where we’ll store the filtered smartphone models based on the selection from the independent drop-down.

 Make a Conditional Drop Down List with Unorganized Data Table

-➤ Select Cell C16 where we have to make an independent drop-down list first for the brand names.
+• Select Cell C16 to make an independent drop-down list first for the brand names.

 Make a Conditional Drop Down List with Unorganized Data Table

-➤ Enable editing in the Source box and then select the range of cells (E7:E8) containing the brand names.
+• In the Source box, put the range of cells (E7:E8) containing the brand names.

 Make a Conditional Drop Down List with Unorganized Data Table